Pittsburg Wrongful Death Lawyer

 A Pittsburg wrongful death lawyer may also seek punitive damages from the party whose egregious actions led to losing a loved one.
-These are designed to punish the negligent individual or entity for their wrongdoing and prevent similar situations from happening to other families in the Pittsburg community.
+These are designed to punish the negligent individual or entity for wrongdoing and prevent similar situations from happening to other families in the Pittsburg community.
 In a wrongful death car accident case, an attorney may seek punitive damages if excessive speeding or driving under the influence contributed to a loved one’s demise.
-The video posted below provides additional information about how the wrongful death claims process works in California.What is the Filing Deadline for a Wrongful Death Lawsuit in California?
+The video below provides additional information about how California's wrongful death claims process works.What is the Filing Deadline for a Wrongful Death Lawsuit in California?

-It is essential to take quick action in a wrongful death claim due to the statute of limitations that applies to these cases.
+Taking quick action in a wrongful death claim is essential due to the statute of limitations that applies to these cases.
 Under the California Code of Civil Procedure Section 335.1, a lawsuit can be filed up to two years after a close relative's wrongful death.
 A suit must be filed in civil court if the insurance company does not accept a fair wrongful death settlement within the two-year statute of limitations.
 However, the time limit may change depending on the party a claim is being filed against on behalf of a lost loved one.

 For instance, if a wrongful death case involves a claim against a government entity, a notice of claim must be filed within six months or 180 days of the fatal incident.
-Because of the limited amount of time to bring a case, it is essential to work with a Pittsburg wrongful death attorney to preserve necessary evidence, conduct an independent investigation of the fatal incident, and ensure all filing criteria and deadlines are met.How Do I Pay for a Wrongful Death Lawyer?
+Because of the limited time to bring a case, working with a Pittsburg wrongful death attorney is essential to preserve necessary evidence, conduct an independent investigation of the fatal incident, and ensure all filing criteria and deadlines are met.How Do I Pay for a Wrongful Death Lawyer?

 When you have experienced a loss in the family because of a fatal accident, you have enough to worry about during this difficult time.
 Paying for an attorney to handle your wrongful death case should not be one of those concerns.